 A stackFrame object MAY contain a property named offset whose value is a non-negative integer containing the byte offset of the location represented by this stack frame from the start of the method represented by this stack frame.

-NOTE: This is distinct from the physicalLocation.region.offset property (§3.22.8), if any, specified by the physicalLocation property (§3.33.2). physicalLocation.region.offset specifies an offset from the start of a file, not from the start of a method.
+NOTE: This is distinct from the physicalLocation.region.byteOffset property (§3.22.10), if any, specified by the physicalLocation property (§3.33.2). physicalLocation.region.byteOffset specifies an offset from the start of a file, not from the start of a method.

 parameters property